brylevkirill/notes/Deep Learning.md

 ----

 comparison with Generative Adversarial Networks:
   - easier to train and get working
   - relatively easy to implement and robust to hyperparameter choices
   - tractable likelihood
   - has an explicit inference network so it lets one do reconstruction
   - if p(x|z) makes conditional independence assumptions then it might have the blurring effect

-" One of the main issues in variational inference is finding the best approximation to an intractable posterior distribution of interest by searching through a class of known probability distributions.
+"One of the main issues in variational inference is finding the best approximation to an intractable posterior distribution of interest by searching through a class of known probability distributions.
 The class of approximations used is often limited, e.g., mean-field approximations, implying that no solution is ever able to resemble the true posterior distribution.
 This is a widely raised objection to variational methods, in that unlike MCMC, the true posterior distribution may not be recovered even in the asymptotic regime.
 Challenge for VAE-type generative models is to fit posterior approximators that are both flexible and computationally cheap to sample from and differentiate.
 Simple posterior approximations, like normal distributions with diagonal covariances, are often insufficiently capable of accurately modeling the true posterior distributions.
 This leads to looseness of the variational bound, meaning that the objective that is optimized (the variational bound) lies far from the objective we’re actually interested in (the marginal likelihood).
 This leads to many of the problems encountered when trying to scale VAEs up to high-dimensional spatiotemporal datasets."

   "One of the benefits of the VAE is that it generally gives interpretable latent variables - to do this it basically collapses all the dimensions it doesn't need i.e. 100, 1000 dimensions in the latent, but only a few are used.
 It is a challenge because this makes it hard to get "big" VAEs, since they tend to just throw away/not use parameters they don't need.
 Some of the papers are combatting this tendency.
 Inverse Autoregressive Flow fixes this to some extent.
 One can see it by training a VAE but having a multiplier (alpha) on the KL.
 Turning alpha lower and lower lets more and more of the latent be used, until alpha = 0 when it basically just becomes a regular autoencoder.
 It is an interesting attribute of the VAE, and one that is important to know about.
 The disentangling is a powerful thing VAEs can do, but it does have a cost if the goal is feature learning or generation."